 Maggie Butt is an ex-journalist and BBC television producer, turned poet and novelist.
-Her publications include five poetry collections and one novel, House of Dreams (published under the name Maggie Brookes).
-A strong interest in history and war runs through her writing, with themes of human rights and the resilience of women, relieved by a healthy smattering of humour.
-House of Dreams is a magic-realist, time-shift romance set in 1945 and 1998.
+Her publications include five poetry collections, and her novel The Prisoner’s Wife will be published in the UK and USA in August 2020 by imprints of Penguin Random House.
+A strong interest in history and war runs through her writing, with themes of human rights and the resilience of women.
+The Prisoner’s Wife is a second world war novel based on a true story.

-Her poetry collection Degrees of Twilight (the London Magazine, 2015) follows the illustrated books Sancti Clandestini: undercover saints, a hagiography of imaginary patron saints, and Ally Pally Prison Camp, which tells the story of the 3,000 civilian men who were imprisoned at Alexandra Palace during the First World War.
-Earlier collections were petite: a book of pocket-sized poems, and her first collection Lipstick.
-Her poems have escaped the page into festivals, schools, choreography, a geo-locative mobile phone app, live musical accompaniment and her website, which includes videos and recordings.
-She is researching a new wartime novel.
+Her poetry collection Degrees of Twilight (The London Magazine, 2015) followed the illustrated books Sancti Clandestini – Undercover Saints, a hagiography of imaginary patron saints, and Ally Pally Prison Camp, which tells the story of the 3,000 civilian men who were imprisoned at Alexandra Palace during the first world war.
+Earlier collections were petite, a book of pocket-sized poems, and her first collection Lipstick.

-Maggie has a PhD from Cardiff University and has taught creative writing at Middlesex University since 1990, where she also held roles from programme leader to deputy dean.
-She was Chair of the National Association of Writers in Education from 2007 to 2012, and principal editor of the journal Writing in Education.
-She also edited a collection of essays, Story: the heart of the matter.
+Maggie has a PhD from Cardiff University and is an Associate Professor at Middlesex University where she has taught creative writing since 1990.
+She was Chair of the National Association of Writers in Education from 2007 to 2012.
+She edited a collection of essays, Story – the Heart of the Matter.
 She lives in Whitstable and London with her husband of 30 years.
 They have two grown-up daughters.